pi-lar/neuropil/doc/source/security.rst

 Userspace messages
 ------------------
-Before a message is sent, the neuropil messaging layer sends out pheromone messages.
+Before a message is sent, the neuropil cybersecurity mesh sends out pheromone messages.
 These pheromone messages only carry "scents" of a message exchange.
 The scent consists of a bloom filter based on the hash of the message subject, plus a bloom filter about other attributes.
 Only if a bloom filter has detected a match with a peer, a message intent is sent out to establish the second, end-to-end encrypted data channel.